kubernetes/community/sig-storage/volume-plugin-faq.md

 There are three methods to implement a volume plugin:
 1. In-tree volume plugin
-2. Out-of-tree Flex driver
+2. Out-of-tree FlexVolume driver
 3. Out-of-tree CSI driver

 The Kubernetes Storage SIG, which is responsible for all volume code in the Kubernetes core repository, is no longer accepting new in-tree volume plugins.
 Instead, the SIG recommends storage vendors develop plugins as either Flex or CSI drivers.

 **What is an in-tree vs out-of-tree volume plugin?**

-Before the introduction of the Container Storage Interface (CSI) and FlexVolume, all volume plugins were *in-tree* meaning they were built, linked, compiled, and shipped with the core kubernetes binaries and extend the core Kubernetes API.
+Before the introduction of the Container Storage Interface (CSI) and FlexVolume, all volume plugins were *in-tree* meaning they were built, linked, compiled, and shipped with the core Kubernetes binaries and extend the core Kubernetes API.
 This meant that adding a new storage system to Kubernetes (a volume plugin) required checking code into the core Kubernetes code repository.

 *Out-of-tree* volume plugins are developed independently of the Kubernetes code base, and are deployed (installed) on Kubernetes clusters as extensions.